 You Should See the Other Guy are committed to creating a sustainable model of activist theatre, whilst contributing to the housing movement in and effective and personally transformative way.
-We are activists working in housing campaigns such Radical Housing Network and Focus E15 who support estates resisting demolition such as Carpenters Estate and Silchester Estate.
+We are activists with experience working in housing campaigns such Radical Housing Network and Focus E15 who support estates resisting demolition such as Carpenters Estate and Silchester Estate.
 We know there is a demand for artistic opportunities in these communities.
 The work we made engages people at the centre of the housing struggle through opportunities to write, perform and devise theatre – as well as participate in our programme of workshops which explore both the social themes and artistic processes we engage with.
-We are also activists in other fields and are currently training in Applied Theatre and Human Rights Law.

 Definitely our priority

-Providing a platform for marginalised voices and a means for creative expression
+Co-creating a platform for marginalised voices and a celebration of accessible creative expression

 Swapping creative tools to make theatre and practical tools for housing resistance